-Sessions and connections Section 3.2.3 introduced sessions between client and server components as the basic building blocks of system composition.
+Sessions and connections Section 3.2.3 introduced sessions between client and server components as the basic building blocks of system compositions.
 At the server side each session is represented by an RPC object that implements the session interface.
 At the client side, an open session is represented by a connection object.
 The connection object encapsulates the session arguments and also represents a client object to interact with the session.

-As depicted in Figure 20, capabilities are associated with types on all levels above the IPC library.
+As depicted in Figure 19, capabilities are associated with types on all levels above the IPC library.
 Because the IPC library is solely used by the RPC stub code but not at the framework's API level, capabilities appear as being C++ type safe, even across component boundaries.
 Each RPC interface implicitly defines a corresponding capability type.
-Figure 21 shows the inheritance graph of Genode's most fundamental capability types.
+Figure 20 shows the inheritance graph of Genode's most fundamental capability types.

-Server-side class structure Figure 22 gives on overview of the C++ classes that are involved at the server side of the RPC mechanism.
+Server-side class structure Figure 21 gives on overview of the C++ classes that are involved at the server side of the RPC mechanism.
 As described in Section 3.1.3, each entrypoint maintains a so-called object pool.
 The object pool contains references to RPC objects associated with the entrypoint.
 When receiving an RPC request along with the local name of the invoked object identity, the entrypoint uses the object pool to lookup the corresponding RPC object.
 As seen in the figure, the RPC object is a class template parametrized with its RPC interface.
 When instantiated, the dispatch function is generated by the C++ compiler according to the RPC interface.

-Figure 21: Fundamental capability types
+Figure 20: Fundamental capability types

-Figure 22: Server-side structure of the RPC mechanism
+Figure 21: Server-side structure of the RPC mechanism

-Figure 23: Creation of a new RPC object
+Figure 22: Creation of a new RPC object

-RPC-object creation Figure 23 shows the procedure of creating a new RPC object.
+RPC-object creation Figure 22 shows the procedure of creating a new RPC object.
 The server component has already created an entrypoint, which, in turn, created its corresponding object pool.

-1. The server component creates an instance of an RPC object.
+- The server component creates an instance of an RPC object.
 "RPC object" denotes an object that inherits the RPC object class template typed with the RPC interface and that implements the virtual functions of this interface.
-By inheriting the RPC object class template, it gets equipped with a dispatch function for the given RPC interface.

-Note that a single entrypoint can be used to manage any number of RPC objects of arbitrary types.

-2. The server component associates the RPC object with the entrypoint by calling the entrypoint's manage function with the RPC object as argument.
-The entrypoint responds to this call by allocating a new object identity using a session to core's PD service (Section 3.4.5).
+By inheriting the RPC object class template, it gets equipped with a dispatch function for the given RPC interface. - Note that a single entrypoint can be used to manage any number of RPC objects of arbitrary types. - 2.
+The server component associates the RPC object with the entrypoint by calling the entrypoint's manage function with the RPC object as argument.
+The entrypoint responds to this call by allocating a new object identity using a session to core's CAP service (Section 3.4.7).
 For allocating the new object identity, the entrypoint specifies the untyped capability of its IPC server as argument.
-Core's PD service responds to the request by instructing the kernel to create a new object identity associated with the untyped capability.
-Thereby, the kernel creates a new capability that is derived from the untyped capability.
-When invoked, the derived capability refers to the same IPC server as the original untyped capability.
+Core's CAP service returns the new object identity in the form of a new capability that is derived from the specified capability.
+When invoked, the derived capability refers to the same IPC server as the original capability.
 But it represents a distinct object identity.
 The IPC server retrieves the local name of this object identity when called via the derived capability.
 The entrypoint stores the association of the derived capability with the RPC object in the object pool.

-Figure 24: Invocation of an RPC object
+Figure 23: Invocation of an RPC object